MaSoMoTr/MaSoMoTr/mrcnn_models/README.md

-This is the folder that will contain trained models.
+This is the folder that will contain Mask RCNN models.